ahojukka5/PkgTestSuite.jl/README.md

 ```

 Default sequence is:
-1. check that all source files contain licence string using CheckHeader.jl
+1. check that all source files contain licence string
-2. check that no tabs are used in source files using CheckTabs.jl
+2. check that no tabs are used in source files
 3. check code syntax using Lint.jl
-4. check documentation using Documenter.jl
+4. generate documentation of package using Documenter.jl
 5. run all unit tests
 6. deploy documentation to juliafem.github.io and coverage report to coveralls.io